bogdana-elena/pokemon-crawler/README.md

 To see the data go to: http://localhost:8000/admin/ There will be 3 tables created under APP: Abilitys, Generations, Pokemons

+You will have to create a superuser to be able to log into the Django admin:
+* `docker-compose exec web python manage.py createsuperuser`

 ### Future improvements: